-The read_block method returns the first Block of the file.
+The read\block method returns the first Block of the file.
 It will automatically close the file after reading.
-The read method is the same as read_block.
+The read method is the same as read\block.

-The read_all_blocks method automatically reads all Blocks.
+The read\all\blocks method automatically reads all Blocks.
 It will automatically close the file after reading.

-The read_next_block method will return one Block each time it is called.
+The read\next\block method will return one Block each time it is called.
 It will automatically close the file and reset to the first Block after reading the last block.
 Call the close method to close the file and reset this method back to the first Block.

-The isopen property tells whether the file is currently open and reading or closed.
+The \isopen property tells whether the file is currently open and reading or closed.

-- Note 1: The first Unit in each RecordingChannelGroup is always UnassignedSpikes, which has a SpikeTrain for each Segment containing all the spikes not assigned to any Unit in that Segment. - Note 2: The first Segment in each Block is always Comments, which stores all comments as Event objects.
-The Event times are the timestamps of the comments as the number of days since dec 30th 1899, while the timestamp attribute has the same value in python datetime format - Note 3: The parameters from the BrainWare table for each condition are stored in the Segment annotations.
-If there are multiple repetitions of a condition, each repetition is stored as a separate Segment. - Note 4: There is always only one RecordingChannelGroup.
-BrainWare stores the equivalent of RecordingChannelGroups in separate files.
+- Note 1: The first Unit in each ChannelIndex is always UnassignedSpikes, which has a SpikeTrain for each Segment containing all the spikes not assigned to any Unit in that Segment. - Note 2: The first Segment in each Block is always Comments, which stores all comments as an Event object. - Note 3: The parameters from the BrainWare table for each condition are stored in the Segment annotations.
+If there are multiple repetitions of a condition, each repetition is stored as a separate Segment. - Note 4: There is always only one ChannelIndex.
+BrainWare stores the equivalent of ChannelIndexes in separate files.

 '''

 from neo.io.brainwaresrcio import BrainwareSrcIO

 srcfile = BrainwareSrcIO(filename='multi_500ms_mulitrep_ch1.src')

 blk1 = srcfile.read()

 blk2 = srcfile.read_block()

 blks = srcfile.read_all_blocks()

 print blk1.segments

 print blk1.segments[0].spiketrains

 print blk1.units

 print blk1.units[0].name

 print blk2

+print blk2

 print blk2[0].segments

 print blks

-print blks[0].segments
+print blks

 '''